eaplatanios/tensorflow_scala/README.md

     managed by the native TensorFlow library.
 When they are passed to the Scala API (e.g., fetched from a TensorFlow session), we use a combination of weak references and a disposing thread running in the background.
 Please refer to `tensorflow/src/main/scala/org/platanios/tensorflow/api/utilities/Disposer.scala`, for the implementation.

+## Compiling from Source

+Note that in order to compile TensorFlow Scala on your machine you will need to first install the TensorFlow Python API.
+You also need to make sure that you have a `python3` alias for your python binary.
+This is used by CMake to find the TensorFlow header files in your installation.

 ## Tutorials